Daremonic/payswitch-docs/payswitcher-cloud/webhooks.md

 #### Handling Out-of-order Deliveries

-Hyperswitch may deliver webhooks to your application in any order.
+PaySwitcher may deliver webhooks to your application in any order.
 This could be due to network delays or webhook delivery failures.
 However, you can handle this by examining the `updated` field of the resource sent in the webhook request body.
 For every change made to a specific resource, the `updated` field for the resource will be updated with the timestamp at which the update happened, and thus, the time at which the original webhook was triggered.

-For example, if you wish to sync resource changes from Hyperswitch to your application, you could:
+For example, if you wish to sync resource changes from PaySwitcher to your application, you could:

 1. Obtain the value (`timestamp1`) of the `updated` field of the resource in the webhook request body.
 2. Obtain the value (`timestamp2`) of the `updated` field of the resource stored on your side.